2016 Federal Quarterly Estimated Tax Payments

 2. How do I make federal quarterly estimated payments?

-- You may mail your payment with a payment voucher form, Form 1040-ES;
+- You may mail your payment with payment voucher, Form 1040-ES;

-- You may pay via electronic funds withdrawal if you are filing 2012 Form 1040 or 1040A electronically; or
+- You may pay via electronic funds withdrawal with your 2015 e-filed return.

 Generally, if you do not pay enough tax in a timely manner either through withholding or making estimated tax payments, you may be required to pay a penalty.